Pan Fried Flounder the Way My Mom Made It

 One of the recipes I fondly remember my Danish mom cooking is Pan-fried Flounder with Potatoes and Parsley.
-My dad would grow red potatoes in his garden and just before dinner go out and dig up some young ones we called new potatoes.
+My dad would grow red potatoes in his garden and, just before dinner, go out and dig up some young ones we called new potatoes.
 Because the skin is thinner than what you find on older potatoes, they were seldom peeled.

 My mom would boil them until tender and serve them with pan-fried flounder.
-Some weekends down at the Jersey shore when the Barnegat Bay was full of flounder, we would enjoy fresh, hour-old fish after going out on my Uncle Walt's boat.
+Then, some weekends down at the Jersey shore when the Barnegat Bay was full of flounder, we would enjoy fresh, hour-old fish after going out on my Uncle Walt's boat.
 I like Trina's method of preparing the potatoes better than my mom's (but I wouldn't admit that to my mom).

-Thank you Trina and I urge everyone to read my interview with Chef Hahnemann.
+Thank you, Trina, and I urge everyone to read my interview with Chef Hahnemann.

 Pan Fried Flounder with Potatoes and Parsley

-- Coat each flounder filet in flour being sure to shake off any excess flour or it will burn in the pan and make a mess.
+- Coat each flounder filet in flour, being sure to shake off any excess flour, or it will burn in the pan and make a mess.

-Season with salt and pepper, to taste and serve immediately with the flounder topped with slices of lemon and dill sprigs.
+- Season with salt and pepper, to taste, and serve immediately with the flounder topped with slices of lemon and dill sprigs.

-This is so simple to prepare and extremely delicious especially if the potatoes and fish are ultra fresh.
+- This is so simple to prepare and extremely delicious especially if the potatoes and fish are ultra-fresh.

 - Salmon Curry with Coconut Miso Recipe